wlasiukk/LqPackageBuilder/README.md

  - sourceFileName - only file name without path
  - sourceFilePath - full file path with name
  - sourceFileSizeBytes
  - stringListHex - file changed to Hex and then divided to 200 length pieces - usefully when using wwv_flow_imp.g_varchar2_table in ORACLE
+ - stringListCompressedHex - file compressed and changed to Hex and then divided to 200 length pieces - usefully when using wwv_flow_imp.g_varchar2_table and utl_compress.lz_uncompress in ORACLE
  - linesList - file divided to lines
  - wholeFile